A new cabinet in Russia, Iran takes responsibility for shooting down a plane and Parnas goes public.

 Does Russia hacking the U.S. election count as an “act of war”?
 During a recent Senate hearing, the director of National Intelligence suggested it might be.
 What exactly is an “act of war”?
 Malicious software can do major damage.
 And tampering with our elections is an attack on our democracy.
 But at what point would the U.S. respond militarily to malware?

-- Laura Galante is director of global intelligence, FireEye: a cyber security company; former cyber threat intelligence analyst, Department of Defense.
+- Laura Galante Former director of global intelligence, FireEye: a cyber security company; former cyber threat intelligence analyst, Department of Defense

-- David Rothkopf is CEO and editor, FP group, which publishes Foreign Policy Magazine; author of "National Insecurity: American Leadership in an Age of Fear (2014).
-Host of Foreign Policy podcast, "The Editors Roundtable."
+- David Rothkopf CEO and editor, FP group, which publishes Foreign Policy Magazine; author of "Great Questions of Tomorrow" and "National Insecurity: American Leadership in an Age of Fear"

 Most Recent Shows